-10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels
+10 Authors Like Mary Kay Andrews: Contemporary Fiction You’ll Love

 1. Debbie Macomber, 1948 –

-Debbie Macomber is a bestselling American author known for her heartwarming contemporary romance novels and women’s fiction.
+Debbie Macomber is a bestselling author known for her heartwarming contemporary romance novels and women’s fiction.
 She was born in Yakima, Washington, in 1948 and began writing fiction in the early 1980s.
-Throughout her career, she has written over 200 novels and novellas, translated them into multiple languages, and sold millions of copies worldwide.
+Throughout her career, she has written over 200 novels and novellas translated into multiple languages and sold millions of copies worldwide.

-Macomber’s stories often feature relatable characters facing real-life challenges, such as divorce, illness, and loss, and finding hope and love in unexpected places.
+Macomber’s stories often feature relatable characters facing real-life challenges, such as divorce, illness, loss, and finding hope and love in unexpected places.
 Her books have been praised for their feel-good messages and uplifting themes, such as The Inn at Rose Harbor, published in 2012.
+You might also be interested in checking out the three debut novels nominated for the 2023 Women’s Fiction Prize.

 “When I first learned that Paul had been killed, the grief had been all-consuming, and I didn’t think I would be able to go on.”